upasadena/interactive-cyoa-tutorial/docs/styling/colours.md

 ## Choosing your colour palette
 There are many different websites to help choosing your colour palette.
-If you're adapating a static CYOA, you may wish to instead use the colour palette used therein.
+If you're adapting a static CYOA, you may wish to instead use the colour palette used therein.

 Here are a couple websites that can help with choosing a colour palette: